davidlaprade/davidlaprade.github.io/_posts/2021-01-27-a-perfectly-balanced-old-fashioned.md

 admit that the drink tasted great.
 It was even better than the "sophisticated" old fashioneds I was making with the Morgenthaler recipe.
-Eventually I realized that -- duh -- muddling or garnishing with a full orange slice was adding a non-trivial amount of acidity to the drink and that's what I was missing.
+Eventually I realized that -- duh -- muddling or garnishing with a full orange slice was adding a non-trivial amount of acidity to the drink and that's what I was missing coming off of a season of margaritas and Tom Collinses.

 Enter [citric
 acid](https://www.amazon.com/NOW-Foods-Sprouting-Substitute-Preservative/dp/B0014UCJ8Q).
 Adding a few drops gives you the flavor-balancing powers of the orange without changing the texture or transparency of the drink.
 I should emphasize: _it doesn't make the drink the least bit sour_.
-The acidity tones down the sweetness, letting the complex flavors of the bourbon and bitters really shine.
+The acidity tempers the sweetness, letting the complex flavors of the bourbon and bitters really shine.
 And by expressing extra orange oils on the top, it still smells and tastes like you've put fresh orange in the drink.